 Best Luxury Hotels

-The rooms and suites are decorated in a traditional Javanese style and feature all the modern amenities that guests expect from a five-star resort.
+Features luxurious rooms and suites with private balconies and terraces overlooking the temple, a world-class spa, fine dining options, and extensive leisure facilities, it’s clear the Plataran offers a world-class experience to anyone looking to visit Borobudur Temple.
+The rooms and suites are decorated in a traditional Javanese style and feature all the modern amenities guests expect from a five-star resort.

 MesaStila Resort and Spa

-The MesaStila Resort and Spa is a luxurious resort located in Borobudur, Indonesia.
+The MesaStila Resort and Spa is a luxurious resort close to the temple.
 The resort is situated on a hilltop and offers stunning views of the surrounding area.
-The resort features 72 rooms, a spa, a restaurant, and a bar.
-It is the perfect place to relax and escape the hustle and bustle of everyday life.
+MesaStila features 72 rooms, a spa, a restaurant, and a bar.

 Plataran Heritage Borobudur Hotel

 Plataran Heritage Borobudur Hotel offers guests a unique opportunity to experience the beauty of the temple and its surroundings from the comfort of their rooms.
 The hotel has 21 rooms, each of which is decorated in a different style but fitted with modern amenities and offering views of the temple complex.